gauravrajput44/playwright-e2e-demo/README.md

 ## Overview

-This repository contains the end-to-end (E2E) test solution for the Emil Group coding challenge.
+This repository contains the end-to-end (E2E) tests using playwright.
 The framework has been developed and tested with specific system requirements to ensure optimal performance.

 ## Development Environment

-### System Requirements

 - **Operating System:** Mac OS Sonoma Version 14.6.1 (Apple M1 Pro)
 - **IDE:** Visual Studio Code